-2. The PCF serving the UE determines that AM Policies (e.g. RFSP index value) depends on the application in use, the DNN, S-NSSAI used to access an Application Id is configured in the PCF or retrieved from the UDR as part of the Application Data Data Set, then subscribes to the BSF to be notified when a PCF serving a PDU session for this SUPI is registered in the BSF, by invoking Nbsf_Management_Subscribe (SUPI, DNN, S-NSSAI).
+3. The PCF for the UE determines that AM Policies (e.g. RFSP index value) depend on the detection of one or more application(s) in use, the DNN, S-NSSAI used to access each Application Id is configured in the PCF or retrieved from the UDR as part of the Application Data Set, then subscribes to the BSF to be notified when a PCF for a PDU Session for this SUPI is registered in the BSF, by invoking Nbsf_Management_Subscribe (SUPI, list of (DNN, S-NSSAI)(s)).
+Steps 3 and 4 are repeated for each PCF registered for a PDU Session to a (DNN, S-NSSAI) included in the Nbsf_Management.